remix-run/blues-stack/README.md

   If you don't have openssl installed, you can also use [1password][generate_password] to generate a random secret, just replace `$(openssl rand -hex 32)` with the generated secret.

 - Create a database for both your staging and production environments.
-Run the following for both of your environments and follow the prompts (your App name is "[YOUR_APP_NAME]-db"):
+Run the following for both of your environments and follow the prompts (your App name is "fly-stack-template-app-name-db"):

   ```sh
   fly postgres create